MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/adding-non-terminating-error-reporting-to-your-cmdlet.md

 A cmdlet frequently needs to modify the PowerShell action produced by a nonterminating error.
 It can do this by defining the `ErrorAction` and `ErrorVariable` parameters.
-If defining the `ErrorAction` parameter, the cmdlet presents the user options [System.Management.Automation.ActionPreference][], you can also directly influence the action by setting the `$ErrorActionPreference` variable.
+If defining the `ErrorAction` parameter, the cmdlet presents the user options [System.Management.Automation.ActionPreference][ActionPreference], you can also directly influence the action by setting the `$ErrorActionPreference` variable.

 The cmdlet can save nonterminating errors to a variable using the `ErrorVariable` parameter, which is not affected by the setting of `ErrorAction`.
 Failures can be appended to an existing error